 In both situations listed above the Principal Investigator is responsible to ensuring that procedures are in place to inform, at the earliest feasible opportunity, each subject or his/her legally authorized and the IRB.
 If the IRB determines that it cannot approve the research because the research fails to meet the criteria for waiver of informed consent or because of other ethical concerns, the IRB must document its findings and provide them in writing to the Principal Investigator and any sponsor.

-Please contact the IRB with any questions or concerns
+Please contact IRB staff with any questions or concerns